-This indicator normally comes on for a few seconds when you turn the ignition switch to ON (II).
-For more information, see page 182 .
+This indicator normally comes on for a few seconds when you turn the ignition switch to the ON (II) position.
+For more information, see page 182.

 This indicator has three functions:

 - 1. It comes on as a reminder that you have turned off the vehicle stability assist (VSA) system. - 2.
 It flashes when VSA is active (see page 182). - 3.
 It comes on along with the VSA system indicator if there is a problem with the VSA system.